-MSN.com and some other websites look like the following screenshot when you visit using the Google Chrome browser with AdBlock or Adblock Plus (ABP) running.
+Some folks have reported that MSN.com and other websites look like the following screenshot when they visit using the Google Chrome o Mozilla Firefox browsers with AdBlock or Adblock Plus (ABP) running.
 (Adblock Plus is an unrelated product developed by a different company.)

 Why is it happening?

 MSN.com and some other popular websites appear to be escalating the war against ad blockers.
-First, they began using a very aggressive ad technology to bypass Chrome users' ad blockers.
-Now the sites are apparently intentionally breaking their own pages to force visitors to disable their ad blockers altogether.
+First, they began using a very aggressive ad technology to bypass users' ad blockers, particularly in Chrome.
+Now it looks like the sites are intentionally breaking their own pages to force visitors to disable their ad blockers altogether.
+The site looks fine when we test in Chrome and Firefox.
+MSN.com may be testing some new anti-ad blocking technology or technique on random visitors.

 What can I do about it?

-There are a few things you can do to make MSN.com pages display properly.
+We are working on ways to counter this aggressive technology.
+In the meantime, there are a few things you can try that may make MSN.com pages display properly.

 Pausing AdBlock is a quick and easy way to disable AdBlock temporarily.
 Remember to unpause when you leave MSN.com!

-- Click the AdBlock button in the Chrome toolbar and select Pause on this site.
+- Click the AdBlock button in the browser toolbar and select Pause on this site or Pause AdBlock.

 - Reload the page.

-To resume ad blocking, click the AdBlock button again and select Resume blocking ads.
+To resume ad blocking, click the AdBlock button again and select Resume blocking ads or Unpause AdBlock.

 Whitelisting tells your ad blocker not to block ads on a particular page or website while continuing to block them everywhere else.